Luteinizing Hormone (LH) Test

 Many medicines can change your results.
 Some examples are clomiphene, testosterone, and metformin.
 You may be asked to stop taking medicines (including birth control pills) that contain estrogen or progesterone or both for up to 4 weeks before your luteinizing hormone (LH) test.
 Make sure your doctor has a complete list of all the prescription and over-the-counter medicines you take, including herbs and natural substances.

 How It Is Done

 A health professional uses a needle to take a blood sample, usually from an arm.
 The blood sample is then tested for luteinizing hormone (LH) levels.

 Urine test for ovulation

-You may also be given a plastic test strip to hold in the urine stream.
-The test strip has a color indicator on it that can detect luteinizing hormone (LH).
+You may also be given a plastic test strip to place in your urine stream.
+The test strip has a color indicator on it that can detect LH.

 How It Feels

 When a blood sample is taken, you may feel nothing at all from the needle.
 Or you might feel a quick sting or pinch.